The Ghost in the Invisible Bikini: Reception

 The film was released in April 1966.

 Critical

 Margaret Harford of the Los Angeles Times said the film "has little to distinguish itself from its predecessors beyond the rumour that this beach party romp in a haunted house will be the last in AIP's long proliferating series", further noting, "Old timers give the picture some class."
 Variety wrote, "All in all, a good try but short on script and inspiration."

+Filmink wrote "I can’t call Ghost in the Invisible Bikini a good movie by any stretch of the imagination, but it’s endearing in its goofiness – Nancy Sinatra sings “Geronimo”, it’s always fun to see Boris Karloff and Basil Rathbone (who plays the main villain), Quinn O’Hara is terrific as a short-sighted vixen constantly seducing statues thinking that they’re men."

 Box office

 The film's theatrical releases was a commercial disappointment.
 Vincent Canby in the New York Times described it as "a flop".
 However, it did gross 1.5 million against a budget of $600,000.
 AIP made no further Beach Party films, as the genre was changing and grew into drag racing and motorcycle-themed storylines.

 Philip Bent, who had a small role, died in a plane crash in July 1966 shortly after the film's release.
 In the same month, Bobby Fuller was also found dead near his home in LA.